cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 KEMs:

 GHP:
-: A generic framwork that is suitable for use with any choice of traditional and PQ KEMs, with minimal security assumptions on the constituent KEMs
+: A generic framework that is suitable for use with any choice of traditional and PQ KEMs, with minimal security assumptions on the constituent KEMs

 PRE: